natstar93/your-first-trainline-graphql/03-Setting-up-GraphQL-Server-(Apollo-Server).md

 yarn add graphql apollo-server-express graphql-tools body-parser
 ```

-//NOTE: Body-parser parses incoming request bodies in a middleware before your handlers.
+_NOTE: Body-parser parses incoming request bodies in a middleware before your handlers._

 Once those packages are installed, add the following to ./server/index.js: